WordPress/gutenberg/packages/components/CONTRIBUTING.md

     2. Rename Story extension from `.js` to `.tsx`.
     3. Rewrite the `meta` story object, and export it as default.
         1. Use the `parameters.controls.exclude` property on the `meta` object to hide props from the docs (e.g. unstable or experimental).
-        2. Use the `argTypes` prop on the `meta` object to customise how each prop in the docs can be interactively controlled by the user (tip: use `control: { type: null }` to remove the interactive controls from a prop, without hiding the prop from the docs).
+        2. Use the `argTypes` prop on the `meta` object to customize how each prop in the docs can be interactively controlled by the user (tip: use `control: { type: null }` to remove the interactive controls from a prop, without hiding the prop from the docs).
     4. Comment out all existing stories.
     5. Create a default template, where the component is being used in the most “vanilla” way possible.
     6. Use the template for the `Default` story, which will serve as an interactive doc playground.